 Large-scale data analysis and infrastructure forecasting at 5B+ document scale.
 ETL pipelines and the cloud infrastructure that makes everything else possible.

-We work with organizations that face hard problems of risk and uncertainty and need an answer they can defend.
+Organizations that face hard problems of risk and uncertainty and need an answer they can defend.

-Ron Dahlgren is a CISSP and CISA with over 20 years of engineering leadership experience.
+Ron Dahlgren has over 20 years of engineering leadership experience, including eleven years building clinical decision support systems in healthcare IT, and is currently pursuing a PhD in Modeling & Simulation at the University of Central Florida.
 He is a former Army paratrooper with the 504th Parachute Infantry Regiment.

-Ron is currently pursuing a PhD in Modeling & Simulation at the University of Central Florida.
 He founded SWGY to bring senior-level engineering to clients who need it without the overhead of a large firm.

 A defined problem and a fixed price.
 We scope the question together and agree up front on what a useful answer looks like.
 You get a working model and a writeup clear enough to put in front of decision-makers.